iCliniq Logo

 • Late Prosthetic Valve Endocarditis: An individual is infected after a year of valve replacement surgery.

-The microorganisms which affect early and late stages differ.
+The microorganisms that affect early and late stages differ.
 Thus, the classification proves helpful.

 How Is Prosthetic Valve Endocarditis Caused?